Frequently Asked Questions

 FL-160 Guidance: Declaration of Assets (California)

 The FL-160 form is used in California divorce proceedings to declare and itemize both community and separate property assets and debts, providing a clear proposal for their division between parties involved.
+This can be used as an attachment to Declaration of Disclosure (FL-140) or you may use Schedule of Assets and Debts (FL-142) instead.
 Jump to guide on filling it out.

 Don't settle for the empty PDF.